January 22, 2016

 Bial-Portela

-FAAH inhibitors are designed to inhibit enzymes which break down endocannabinoids, including anandamide, in the brain and are being investigated for use in the treatment of chronic pain.
-These molecules activate cannabinoid receptors—the same ones that bind THC, the key component of cannabis,
+FAAH inhibitors are designed to break down endocannabinoids, including anandamide, in the brain and are being investigated for use in the treatment of chronic pain.
+These molecules activate cannabinoid receptors—the same ones that bind THC, the key component of cannabis, a

 report